Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 Total expenditure visas = 44€ (2 people)

 It is mandatory to enter the country.
-If you do not have any insurance, upon entering you are obliged to take the national insurance of the country, Asistur, which cost 2.5 CUC per day.
+If you do not have any insurance, upon entering you are obliged to purchase the national insurance of the country, Asistur, which cost 2.5 CUC per day.

 FIRST NIGHT ACCOMMODATION

 We only booked the first two nights in a casa particular through Airbnb.
 The price was 63€.

 Total expenses for two first nights in Havana = 63€ (2 people)